ActiveEngagement/tailwind-colorize-plugin/README.md

 🟥 🟧 🟨 🟩 🟦

-*The fluent and expressive way to manipulate colors in Tailind CSS.*
+*The fluent and expressive way to manipulate colors in Tailwind CSS.*

 I ❤️ Tailwind.
 But one thing I loathe is when I have to create new colors and color variations, resulting in leaving the code I am writing.
 It usually starts by opening some color app, picking the color, adjusting the hue or shade in some minute way, editing the config to save the color, and repeating this totally arbitrary process until it "feels" correct.